great-northern-diver/loon.ggplot/README.md

 Note that:

-  + Loon "Hello World": Introduction to interctive `loon` plots can be found via  [loon](https://cran.r-project.org/web/packages/loon/vignettes/introduction.html).
+  + Loon "Hello World": Introduction to interactive `loon` plots can be found via  [loon](https://cran.r-project.org/web/packages/loon/vignettes/introduction.html).
 It shows how to create, manipulate (selection, linking and etc) `loon` plots

   + `loon.ggplot` talk: A talk "Interactive ggplots in R" has been given in [SDSS 2019](https://ww2.amstat.org/meetings/sdss/2019/onlineprogram/AbstractDetails.cfm?AbstractID=306216).
 Slides can be found in [SDSS2019/loon.ggplot talk](https://www.math.uwaterloo.ca/~rwoldfor/talks/SDSS2019/loon.ggplot/assets/player/KeynoteDHTMLPlayer.html) which gives more details.